UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-075.md

 φ̇ = P_C(∇_φ F(φ))

-Where F is the objective function and P_C is a projection operator ensuring the coherence preservation condition.
+Where F is the objective function and P_C is a projection operator ensuring the [[uor-c-074|coherence preservation condition]].

 These systems model adaptive processes that optimize fitness or efficiency while maintaining essential structure, common in biological and social systems.